junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam hesitates.
 Samuel eyes him.

 "Don't want to hurt Dean."
-Sam says, not moving ahead, not helping.
+Sam whispers, not moving ahead, not throwing himself into the vampire fight.

 Dean gets wrestled and tripped by the other vampire, legs entangled, can't move easily.
-He's apparently so much stronger than he is.
-And by the look of fighting, six hundred years of living isn't teaching him nothing.
+That monster is so much stronger than he is.
+And by the look of fighting, several hundred years of living isn't teaching him nothing.

 Dean can't breathe, fingers fumbling on the face of the bigger man, scratching his eye socket, leaving bloody fingernail marks, but the other man does not move away.
 Dean's movement gets slacker, arms slumping to the ground.

-The other vampire lets the grip loose, Sam catches the break and marches forward, but he's two steps too far away when the vampire dives to the silver knife Dean left behind, cuts his head off in clean move.
+The other vampire lets the grip loose, Sam catches the break and marches forward, but he's still two steps too far away when the vampire dives to the silver knife Dean left behind, cuts his head off in clean move.
 Sam's machete slides through his throat right in the next second.

-Two heads roll away from their bodies, blood spilling everywhere.
+Two heads roll away from their bodies, blood spilling everywhere, mostly on Sam's face.

 Sam flinches, staring at his brother's head, gasping loud.
 "Dean!"

-Dean's eyes are still wide open, green, reflecting the colors on the reflective carving glass over head.
+Dean's eyes are still wide open, green, reflecting the colors on the reflective carving glass on the high ceiling.
 And then the lights go out.
 The fangs still out, ugly, covering his own teeth.

 "Oh my God!"
 Sam kneels down by his brother's body, hands on his shoulder, inhaling heavily.